-Apart from a radio transmitter, all radio-controlled cars require powering mechanisms.
+Apart from a radio transmitter, all radio-control cars require powering mechanisms.
 For electric cars, batteries and a charger are required.
 Most use a Li battery with voltage ranging from 7.4 V to 11.1 V. Also, Nitro powered cars require a glow fuel heater, a set of rechargeable batteries and nitro fuels.

 Racing Tips for Beginners

 Acceleration: The most common mistake that every beginner does is in controlling the acceleration.
 Speeding up your car randomly won’t make it win the race.
-It is better to accelerate during the second half of the race or when you are nearing the end of the race.
+It is better to accelerate during the second half of the race or when you are close to end of the race.
 Also, avoid accelerating your cars at any bend or turn because it will lead to loss of control and your car may topple over.

 Practice: Race your car regularly to observe what common mistakes you are making.
-Explore all the possibilities by taking risks whenever you practice, this will help you in knowing what your car can or can’t do.
+Explore all the possibilities by taking risks whenever you practice, this will help you in knowing what your car can do or can’t do.
 Being consistent with your practice is more important when it comes racing.

 Track: Inspect the track well in advance before any race.
 As this will help you in deciding how to run your car at every turn, bend or slope.

 To make your remote-control cars last longer and retain its performance efficiency, the following tips might be helpful: